Foxconn aims to resume half of output in virus-hit China by month-end -source

 On Monday, Foxconn reported a drop of 12% in revenue in January from a year ago, to T$364.6 billion ($12 billion).
 It did not give details.

-Shares of Foxconn, formally Hon Hai Precision Industry Co Ltd, gained 1.6% in Wednesday trade, outperforming a gain of 0.8% in the benchmark.
+Shares of Foxconn, formally Hon Hai Precision Industry Co Ltd, gained 3.1% on Wednesday, outperforming a rise of 0.9% in the benchmark index.

-They have lost more than 8% since the market reopened after the holiday break.
+The shares have lost more than 7% since the market reopened after the holiday break.

 Reporting by Yimou Lee and Taipei newsroom; Editing by Shri Navaratnam and Clarence Fernandez